ibm-cloud-architecture/dba-onboarding-automation/README.md

 1. Determine your credentials
     1. For Content Services, use your own credentials to login into IBM Content Navigator
-    1. Create a service credential/account.
+    1. From `Access Management`, create the following:
+        1. `Service credientials`
             1. Functional ID alias: `OnboardingAutomation`
               1. Description: `Used by process app Employee Onboarding - Onboard Employee`
               1. Role: `Content Platform Engine Role - Class Designer`
               1. Note: This service account is used by BAW to launch a process from a document.
 Additionally, this account is also used to upload sample content using the GraphQL script.
+        1. `Groups`
+            1. Group: **TE_DEMO**
+            1. Group: **TE_OnboardingAutomation_Redaction**
+                1. Add the **TE_DEMO** group to this group
 1. Deploy Content Services
     1. Log into Administration Console for Content Engine (ACCE) and locate your **Object Store** (generally called `OS1`) and perform the following:
         1. Navigate to **Data Design, Property Templates** and create property templates for: